TwidsDev/DartsJS/ReadMe.md

 ⚠️ EXTREMELY BASIC CLIENT SIDE PROTECTIONS HAVE BEEN IMPLMENETED - NO SERVER-SIDE VALIDATION IS IMPLEMENTED MEANING PROTECTIONS CAN EASILY BE BYPASSED ⚠️

 ## Getting Started
+### Try it out
+The tool can be accessed directly without installation via https://twidsdev.github.io/DartsJS/

 ### Docker
 If you have docker and prefer to use docker, a docker compose file is provided to get everything setup instantly.
 I have provided an Apache and Nginx docker compose file depending on your preference.
 Just rename the `apache-docker-compose.yml` to `docker-compose.yml` if you'd like Apache instead.